Fisheries research processes

 - Panel direct: A tender process where MPI asks one panel member only to respond to a contract opportunity because there is only one supplier on the panel with capability or capacity.

-All research must meet Fisheries New Zealand's quality standards.
+All research must meet our quality standards.

-Fisheries New Zealand runs technical working groups as needed to evaluate research and review outcomes.
+We run technical working groups as needed to evaluate research and review outcomes.
 These groups follow a peer-review process to ensure the research is accurate.